 Penny Wheeler, the CEO of Allina Health, calls it a conundrum.
 The $3.7 billion (revenue) Minnesota-based health system is part of a group of accountable care organizations (ACOs) or health care providers selected by the government to test the move from fee-for-service to payment based on patient outcomes.
 Allina has done so well keeping patients out of the hospital, that by some measures it is actually losing revenue.
 And while it scores way above other ACOs in areas such as diabetes management, it has yet to show savings from the Medicare program which rewards health care providers for lowering costs.

 There’s no turning back.
 “We want to help drive that reform.
 We don’t want to be incentivized for things that don’t make sense; fee-for-service doesn’t result in best patient outcomes,” says Wheeler, an obstetrician-gynecologist.

 Health Catalyst has developed data management tools that are uniquely suited for healthcare.Oracle ORCL -1.03%, for example, typically captures data and converts it into a specific format, whereas Health Catalyst allows for more flexible manipulation of data–which it aggregates from electronic health records, making its system faster to implement, and easier to query.
-One feat consisted of warehousing 14 billion rows of data within 90 days for Indiana University Health—a process that can take years… Click to view entire article
+One feat consisted of warehousing 14 billion rows of data within 90 days—a process that can take years… Click to view entire article